-On many occasions we have mentioned the importance of invisible training, those factors that help us recover, assimilate and improve performance beyond the training session itself.
+On many occasions we have mentioned the importance of invisible training, those factors that help us to recover, assimilate and improve performance beyond the training session itself.

 What is the Foam Roller?